This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Oxytocin influences the autonomic nervous system and the immune system.
 This includes having an effect on the “hypothalamic-pituitary-adrenal axis” (also called the HPA axis), which dictates release of many hormones.

-This peptide hormone has been said to have “broad implications” for general health, including facilitating adaption to stressors, development, growth, healing, reproduction and social behavior.
+This peptide hormone has been said to have “broad implications” for general health, including facilitating adaptation to stressors, development, growth, healing, reproduction and social behavior.
 It also seems to have anti-inflammatory and even antioxidant effects, since it defends the body against trauma, illness and stress-induced damage.

 Additionally, it helps keep blood pressure levels in the normal range and also balances cortisol levels, a primary “stress hormone.”